HMS-Core/hms-ml-demo/Receipt-Text-Recognition/README.md

 ## Introduction
-The sample code describes how to use the text recognition service provided by the HMS Core ML SDK to recognize text.
+The sample code describes how to use the text recognition service provided by the HMS Core ML SDK to recognize bill number.

 More information please refer: [How to Implement the Automatic Bill Number Input Function Using HUAWEI ML Kit’s Text Recognition](https://forums.developer.huawei.com/forumPortal/en/topicview?tid=0202344967934290124&fid=0101187876626530001)